Strategic competition: Basic elements

 In order for strategic competition to be successful, the analysis of these elements require a constant update of the firm's environment, considering that this type of competition possesses a rapidly evolving nature.
 Despite this, the shift from natural to strategic competition is a long process that might require generations to be fully implemented by a certain market.

 Models

 According to economics professor Timothy Van Zandt, there exist two models of strategic competition: competition in quantities between firms producing perfect substitutes and competition between firms producing substitute goods by price.

 Other uses

-Not only strategic competition is applied to the business area but also to other ones such as political science and international relations as well as a process to apply public policies.
-Even geopolitics and military, and many other areas that involve many actors that struggle for leadership or power, may use this approach.
+The term "strategic competition" is applied outside a business context in fields such as political science and international relations.
+Geopolitics and military and many other areas that involve many actors that struggle for leadership or power, may use this approach.

 This happens because such kind of competition brings about distinctive outcomes linked to capital structure.
 For example, the current status of Syria have provided a fertile terrain for strategic competition of the many actors involved in the conflict.
 This element is likely to persist well beyond any formal resolution of the current situation there.